expressjs/expressjs.com/uk/guide/migrating-4.md

 its Express 4 counterpart.
 For details, see the module documentation in GitHub.

-<h4 id="app-use">app.use accepts parameters</h4>
+<h4 id="app-use"><code>app.use</code> accepts parameters</h4>

-In version 4 you can now load middleware on a path with a variable parameter and read the parameter value from the route handler.
+In version 4 you can use a variable parameter to define the path where middleware functions are loaded, then read the value of the parameter from the route handler.
 For example:

 <pre><code class="language-javascript" translate="no">
 app.use('/book/:id', function(req, res, next) {
   console.log('ID:', req.params.id);
   next();
-})
+});
 </code></pre>
 <h3 id="routing">
 The routing system